chriscn/homelab/README.md

 ### Hardware

+#### Felix

 I recently purchased a new HP Microserver Gen 8; which will be my staging / playing around device.
 I'd like to deploy and manage it through [ansible](https://www.ansible.com/) although I've not used it before.

+This HP Microserver runs an Intel Xeon E2-1265v2 with 16GB of ram; along with a 500GB SSD.
+It is a general purpose server with limited storage, any storage required can be mounted over an NFS share to Tritium.

+#### Tritium

+My older HP Microserver Gen 8; containing 16GB of ram, Xeon E3-1260L and 16TB (4x4TB) of raw storage.
+It is managed through unRAID which one parity disk.

+#### Raspberry Pi

-As well as the HP Microserver, I manage approximately 10-12 Raspberry Pi's between three locations.
+I manage approximately 10-12 Raspberry Pi's between three family locations.
 Some have duplicated functions (PiHole, PiVPN etc).
+One location has six which where I will leverage ansible the most.

 ### Roadmap